juanjoss/xconfig/README.md

     - Updates the kubernetes manifests files inside `xconfig` using kustomize.

 2. The `CD pipeline` configured in `xconfig` has to be triggered manually since running it twice will fail due to terraform's inability to detect existing infrastructure.
-The pipeline provisions a GKE cluster inside GCP using Terraform, setups ArgoCD, syncs with `xconfig` and deploy `x` inside the cluster.
+The pipeline provisions a GKE cluster inside GCP using Terraform, setups ArgoCD, syncs with `xconfig` and deploy `x` inside the cluster in a new namespace `dev`.